What you can do

 Trans is an umbrella term to describe people whose gender is not the same as, or does not sit comfortably with, the sex they were assigned at birth.

 It is important to remember:

 - Trans identities are diverse.
-Trans young people may identify in lots of different ways.
+Trans children and young people may identify in lots of different ways.

-- Not every trans young person will want to transition but may still like, or benefit from, ongoing support of some kind.
+- Not every trans child or young person will want to transition but may still like, or benefit from, ongoing support of some kind.

 - Language is important.
 School and college staff sometimes worry about using the correct language when talking about gender identity and are often concerned about ‘getting it wrong’.
 Our glossary includes a list of common terms and can be used to build staff confidence around trans terminology.
 A child or young person may change the term they use to describe their identity, or use a new term which is unfamiliar to staff.
 It’s important to make sure that the words a child or young person uses to describe their identity are respected by others.